IntroToCode/RecipesCodemates7/lunch/readme.md

-### Notes: Pairs well with cold milk or perhaps Cold Beer
+### Notes: Pairs well with cold milk or perhaps Cold Beer?